Reebok Pump: History

 In February 1991, Dee Brown inflated his Reebok Pumps in front of a national audience before scoring a title-winning dunk during the 1991 NBA Slam Dunk Contest.
 That year, Pump expanded into cross-training, off-road, golf, walking, aerobics and running shoes.
 The unreleased NES video game Drac's Night Out would have featured Reebok Pumps as an in-game power-up as part of a sponsorship deal between Reebok and game publisher Parker Brothers.
 Fullfoot, midfoot, collar, arch, footbed and Dual Chamber support was offered at the time.
 The pump technology was patented as USPTO #5113599 in May 1992.
 That year, Shaquille O'Neal was given his own pair of pumps.
 The Pump Graphlite, a running shoe endorsed by Dan O'Brien and Dave Johnson was released in 1992.
-That year, the film Juice included a montage of Omar Epps' character trying on different Reebok Pumps before meeting up with Tupac.
+That year, the film Juice included a montage of Omar Epps's character trying on different Reebok Pumps before meeting up with Tupac.
 The Blacktop Model was released in 1991.
 In 1994, Reebok partnered with Above the Rim, an American drama directed by Jeff Pollack and Tupac to create a full line of shoes named after the movie.
 In the same year, the Instapump Fury was launched.

-John Cena wore Pumps as part of his old-school hip hop gimmick in 2004.
+John Cena wore Pumps as part of his old-school hip hop gimmick from 2003 until 2007.
 During the NBA All-Star weekend in 2005, Reebok introduced the ATR (Above the Rim) Pump.
 Allen Iverson, Yao Ming, Steve Francis, Baron Davis and Jerome Williams showcased the ATR Pump during the NBA All-Star Game 2005.
 In April 2005, the Pump 2.0 was launched.
 The following year, Allen Iverson's The Answer IX featured the Pump Auto/Off Smart Valve.
 The system automatically engaged or deactivated depending on performance needs.
 The Reebok Pump X MLB, an edition paying homage to Shea Stadium and the Yankee Stadium was released in 2008.
 Reebok released an original reproduction of The Fury in its 'Black/Citron/Red' colorway and 27 additional collaborative design versions of the shoe for its 20th anniversary in 2014.
 In September 2014, the Keith Haring x Reebok Classic "Crack is Wack" collection Pumps, named after the 1986 mural, were released.
 That month, the Reebok Court Victory Pump was re-released.